-In acupuncture, thin needles are inserted into specific areas of a person’s body.
+During acupuncture, thin needles are inserted into specific areas of a person’s body.
+The needles are inserted in different places depending on the type of acupuncture being used and what condition the acupuncture is aiming to treat.
 Acupuncture is done by a trained acupuncturist.
-The needles are inserted in different places depending on the type of acupuncture being used.
-Acupuncture has origins in China and Japan where it has been used for a long time.
+Acupuncture has origins in China and Japan where it has been used as a traditional treatment for a long time.

-Acupuncture is mostly not painful but can occasionally hurt when the needle is inserted.
-Some people have also reported feeling dizzy, nauseous, tired, or having a headache for a short time after acupuncture.
+Acupuncture is generally not painful but can occasionally hurt when the needle is inserted.
+Some people have reported feeling dizzy, nauseous, tired, or having a headache for a short time after acupuncture.

 A course of acupuncture treatment can involve between 12 to 40 sessions over 4 to 12 weeks.
 In Australia, the cost of acupuncture is not covered by Medicare.

 Acupuncturists generally work out of their own private clinics.
-You can find their contact details through the yellow pages.
-The Australian Acupuncture and Chinese Medicine Association Ltd has an Online Practitioner Referral Service, where you can search for accredited practitioners in your area.
+You can find their contact details through the yellow pages or online.
 Your doctor may also be able to give you a referral to an acupuncturist they recommend.

 It is not clear whether acupuncture is helpful for depression.
-Some acupuncturists may be helpful and some not.
-Experienced doctors may know of acupuncturists who have helped people with depression.
 It is recommended that you consult a doctor before seeking out acupuncture.